 A great place to explore local history is at the Racine Heritage Museum.
 Dedicated to preserving the material culture and telling the special stories of the people of Racine County, the museum offers a variety of student programs as well as free admission.

-To further encourage your child’s summer enrichment, learn more about the Northern Ozaukee Summer School!
+To further encourage your child’s summer enrichment, learn more about Summer School at WVL!
 Whether it’s to work ahead to earn high school credit, open up your academic schedule to make time for sports, clubs, and AP courses, or to explore new courses in career pathways – we can help you achieve your goals!